wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 VAAs are Wormhole's core messaging primitive.
 They are packets of cross-chain data emitted whenever a cross-chain application contract interacts with the Core Contract.

-The basic VAA has two components: a Header and a Body.

 The Guardians must validate messages emitted by contracts before sending them to the target chain.
 Once a majority of Guardians observe the message and determine finality, the Guardians sign a keccak256 hash of the message body.